AndeanROAD/OKR/collaboration/quarter_3_2016.md

 ## Key results 1.
 1. Submit a Simons Foundation proposal for TF1 activities.
+2. Receive the seed funding from the IAU.

 ## Key results 2.
 1. Setup the Andean ROAD 1st year evaluation.